gjedeer/openwrt-lxd/README.md

 	* And after logging in, you will get an error about the tty.
 Full screen apps like `vi` are difficult to use.
 	* But you can use scp, rsync, and run non-interactive commands with ssh.

 * `init.sh` doesn't run at boot.
-Haven't figured out how to do this yet, since the boot stalls.
+Haven't figured out how to do this yet, since the boot stalls very early in the process.

 * Container will not **stop** via the `lxc stop` command.
 You must use:
 	* `lxc stop --force router` or
 	* `lxc exec router -- halt`

 * If you took all the defaults when running `lxd init` then lxd will have a DHCP4 server running on the bridge `lxdbr0`.
-Downstream containers may not get the correct IPv4 address  DHCP4 on LXD can be disabled with `lxc network set lxdbr0 ipv4.address none`
+Downstream containers may not get the correct IPv4 address.
+DHCP4 on LXD can be disabled with `lxc network set lxdbr0 ipv4.address none`

 * wireless interfaces don't work.
 What is a virtual wireless interface anyway?